 But Smith had the First Lady and her considerable network on her side.
 Because of the publicity generated by Eleanor Roosevelt’s visits to Camp TERA, wealthy benefactors and local YWCAs offered summer estates, employee retreats, unused campgrounds.
 Hopkins in the end pledged financial support – limited financial support — for the She She She camps.

-The First She-She-She Camps
+Early She-She-She Camps

 By the summer of 1934, 28 She-She-She camps were up and running in 26 states and the District of Columbia in abandoned school buildings, summer hotels, country clubs and estates.
 Girls got $25 a month in salary and $15 from that salary went to the program for room and board.